LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US023/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fields must be filled in.
+* **AC3:** The team must be available to carry out the task in the Agenda.
-* **AC2:** A message must be sent to all team members informing them about the assignment.
+* **AC4:** A message must be sent to all team members informing them about the assignment.
-* **AC3:** Different email services can send the message.
+* **AC5:** Different email services can send the message.
 These services must be defined through a configuration file to allow the use of different platforms (e.g. Gmail, DEI’s email service, etc.).

 ### 1.4.
 Found out Dependencies